 Why does VFF give loans rather than grants?

 Businesses in crisis need fast access to money.
-Whether it is a grant or a loan with easy terms is less important than how long it takes to get the money, how burdensome the application process is.
+Whether it is a grant or a loan with easy terms is less important than how long it takes to get the money, and how burdensome the application process is.
 Disasters are part of farming.
 Fires, floods, heavy snows, hailstorms and droughts are not going to go away.
-We intend to build VFF into a loan fund with significant assets so that it can better respond to future events.
-In order to do so we can't rely solely on the unending generosity of donors to the fund, the payback of previous loan recipients is an important element to keeping this money going.
+We are building the VFF into a loan fund with significant assets so that it can better respond to future events.
+We can't rely solely on the unending generosity of donors to the fund, so the payback of previous loan recipients is an important element to keeping this money going.

 Donate and spread the word!

 The needs of farmers across the state is great.
-Many have lost their crops, their processing equipment, farm machinery, greenhouses, hay, even land as rivers changed course and scoured away entire acreage.
-If you are able, please make a tax deductible donation to the Vermont Farm Fund through the Center for an Agricultural Economy so that Vermont farmers can continue their work of bringing good local food to our tables.
-And please share this news widely!
+If you are able, please make a tax-deductible donation to the Vermont Farm Fund so that Vermont farmers can continue their work of bringing good local food to our tables.

 Vermont Farm Fund